Contact Us

 Assistant to the Bishop/Diocesan Event Coordinator

 The Rev. Joyce Harder, serves as the assistant to Bishop Chip Edgar.
-She is responsible for administrative details of the Bishop’s Office, as well as coordination of diocesan convention and registrar for all diocesan ministry events.
+She is responsible for administrative details of the Bishop’s Office, as well as coordination of the diocesan convention and registrar for all diocesan ministry events.
 In addition, Joyce serves as a deacon at Christ Church Anglican in Mt.
-Pleasant.
-She has been a member of the parish for 35 years, during which time she served as Senior Warden, President of the Daughters of the King, and in varying roles in Christian discipleship.
+Pleasant, where she has been a member for 36 years.
 She was ordained as Deacon in 2016 with a focus on Kairos Outside, a program that ministers to women whose lives are impacted by the incarceration of loved ones.
 Joyce is married to Howard.
 Their son, Walt and his wife, Jenny, have three children in their 20’s.
-Their daughter, Cameron Handel, and her husband, Jeff, have two little girls.
-In addition to her duties at the Diocesan Office, Joyce will continue her Sunday diaconal duties at Christ Church, as well as some of her other volunteer responsibilities.
+Their daughter, Cameron Handel, and her husband, Jeff, have two elementary-aged daughters.
+In addition to her duties at the Diocesan Office, Joyce will continue her Sunday diaconal duties at Christ Church Anglican, as well as some of her other volunteer responsibilities there.
 She joined the staff of the Diocesan office on June 27, 2022.

 Contact Joyce Harder